nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-customization/web-ui-search.md

 ## Overriding Existing Nuxeo Web UI Search

-Nuxeo Web UI comes with the *Default Search* and *Expired Search* both plugged on a server side page providers [default_search](https://github.com/nuxeo/nuxeo/blob/master/nuxeo-features/nuxeo-search/nuxeo-search-core/src/main/resources/OSGI-INF/search-pageprovider-contrib.xml#L6) and [expired_search](https://github.com/nuxeo/nuxeo/blob/master/nuxeo-features/nuxeo-search/nuxeo-search-core/src/main/resources/OSGI-INF/search-pageprovider-contrib.xml#L150) by default.
+Nuxeo Web UI comes with the *Default Search* and *Expired Search* both plugged on server side page providers [default_search](https://github.com/nuxeo/nuxeo/blob/master/nuxeo-features/nuxeo-search/nuxeo-search-core/src/main/resources/OSGI-INF/search-pageprovider-contrib.xml#L6) and [expired_search](https://github.com/nuxeo/nuxeo/blob/master/nuxeo-features/nuxeo-search/nuxeo-search-core/src/main/resources/OSGI-INF/search-pageprovider-contrib.xml#L150) by default.

 | Default search                                             | Expired search                                             |
 |:-----------------------------------------------------------|:-----------------------------------------------------------|
 | ![]({{file name='DEFAULT_SEARCH.png'}} ?w=400,border=true) | ![]({{file name='EXPIRED_SEARCH.png'}} ?w=400,border=true) |

 Within the Web UI, a search is composed of 2 main parts:
- - the search form displayed the left hand side drawer panel.
+ - the search form displayed on the left in the drawer panel.
- - the search result panel displayed in the right hand side main content.
+ - the search result panel displayed on the right in the main content.

  ![]({{file name='SEARCH_COMPOSITION.png'}} ?w=600,border=true)

 The search form itself has 2 rendering modes:
  - `filter mode` where you can set filter and criteria.
 Each time a filter changes, it updates the results displayed in the main container.
- - `queue mode` where search results are displayed within an vertical scrolling (like in expired search screenshot above).
+ - `queue mode` where search results are displayed with a vertical scroll (like in the expired search screenshot above).

-A toggle button allows to switch between `filter mode` and `queue mode`.
+A toggle button allows you to switch between `filter mode` and `queue mode`.

 The search form is a dynamically loaded element.
 For instance, [nuxeo-default-search.html](https://github.com/nuxeo/nuxeo-web-ui/blob/0.8/elements/search/nuxeo-default-search.html) contributes the *Default Search* and the [nuxeo-expired-search.html](https://github.com/nuxeo/nuxeo-web-ui/blob/0.8/elements/search/nuxeo-expired-search.html) contributes the *Expired Search*.